Zephyr308/Embedded_system_Guessing_game/README.md

 ## Program code

-This contains the required library for utilising LCD display on ARM Mbed board such as cpp file and header file.
+This contains the required library for utilising LCD display on ARM Mbed board such as cpp file and header file and configuring the res232 serial protocal

-the main code is configured to be uploaded to ARM board using appropriate compiler
+The main code is configured to be uploaded to ARM board using appropriate compiler